Blackberry and Blueberry Crumb Bars

 - Preheat oven to 325°F.

-- Make filling: In a small saucepan, mix together sugar and cornstarch.
+- For the filling: In a small saucepan, mix together sugar and cornstarch.
 Add blueberries, lemon juice, lemon zest, and water.
 Stir to combine.
 Bring to a simmer over medium heat, stirring constantly.
-Reduce heat to medium low and continue to cook until thickened and berries are mostly broken down, about 5 minutes.
-Let berries cool while you prepare the crust.
+Reduce heat to medium low and continue to cook until thickened and berries are mostly broken down (5 minutes).

 - In a large mixing bowl, combine oats, flour, brown sugar, cinnamon, and salt until well combined.
 Add butter and use a pastry cutter or two forks or knives to cut in the butter until the mixture is crumbly and there are no large chunks of butter remaining.